laravel/docs/redis.md

 #### Configuring The Connection Scheme

-By default, Redis clients will use the `tcp` scheme when connecting to your Reids servers; however, you may use TLS / SSL encryption by specifying a `scheme` configuration option in your Redis server configuration:
+By default, Redis clients will use the `tcp` scheme when connecting to your Redis servers; however, you may use TLS / SSL encryption by specifying a `scheme` configuration option in your Redis server configuration:

     'redis' => [